Skip to main content

 Manually Triggering Subconscious Cache

-Subconscious LLM API enables auto-compaction by default.
-Under the auto-compaction mode, developers should just send any message list to the LLM API and the inference system will detect prunable messages.
-Message pruning happened in the auto-mode can automatically hit subconscious cache.
-If you want to manually hit subconscious by controlling the context by yourself instead of auto-compaction, simply disable auto compaction in the chat kwards
+Subconscious API enables auto-compaction by default.
+Under the auto-compaction mode, developers can send any message list to the LLM API and the inference system will detect prunable messages.
+Message pruning in the auto compaction mode will automatically hit the subconscious cache.
+If you want to manually hit subconscious by controlling the context by yourself instead of auto-compaction, simply disable auto compaction in the chat kwards.
+The chat_template_kwargs extension is accepted on both the Completions and Messages endpoints.

 from openai import OpenAI